-You are entitled to one functional pair of insoles.
+You are eligible on the NHS to one functional pair of insoles.
 If you require more above your NHS entitlement, you may do so by paying.
-Please contact the department for a quote and advice.
+This is £280 and is payable to cashiers.
+This is subject to change.
+Please contact the department for more information and advice.